VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 If you got this far, you've done a great job!
 As a bonus exercise, let's compare the extra heating to the nuclear energy generation rate in the star, both locally and globally.

 **Task 5.1:** Use the existing four functions and subroutines dealing with history and profile columns to add a new column to both history and profile outputs.
-The history column should be called `L_ratio`, and it should be the ratio of the total extra heating to the total nuclear power generatio in the star.
+The history column should be called `L_ratio`, and it should be the ratio of the total extra heating to the total nuclear power generation in the star.
 The profile column should be called `eps_ratio`, and it should be the ratio of the local extra heating to the local specific nuclear energy generation rate.
-When you have it working, load the profile and history files in [MESA Explorer](https://billwolf.space/mesa-explorer/) and plot these new columns against model number (history) and mass coordinate (profile).
+When you have it working, load the last profile and history files in [MESA Explorer](https://billwolf.space/mesa-explorer/) and plot these new columns against model number (history) and mass coordinate (profile).
 You'll probably want to use a logarithmic scale for the y-axis of the profile plot.

 <details class="hx-border hx-border-blue-200 dark:hx-border-blue-200 hx-rounded-md hx-my-2">
 <summary class="hx-bg-blue-100 dark:hx-bg-neutral-800 hx-text-blue-900 dark:hx-text-blue-200 hx-px-4 hx-py-2 hx-m-0 hx-cursor-pointer">